Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Computable analysis and complexity

 \end{defi} Henceforth, we refer to a function-oracle Turing machine simply as Turing machine for reasons that will be elaborated in the next section.
-The following result shows that any computable function is continuous on its domain. \begin{pro} Let $x : [a, b] \rightarrow \mathbb{R}$ be a computable function on $[a, b]$, then $x \in \rmC([a, b])$. \end{pro} Similar to the definition of a polynomial-time computable number, we can provide a definition of a polynomial-time computable function. \begin{defi}(Polynomial-time computable function) Let $x : [a, b] \rightarrow \mathbb{R}$ be a computable function.
-We say that the \emph{complexity of $x$ is bounded by a function} $q : \mathbb{N}\rightarrow \mathbb{N}$, if there exists a function–oracle Turing machine TM, which computes $x$ such that for all $\gamma$, that binary converge to a real number $t \in [a, b]$, and for all $n\in \mathbb{N}, TM_\gamma (n)$ satisfies
+The following result shows that any computable function is continuous on its domain. \begin{pro} Let $x : [a, b] \rightarrow \mathbb{R}$ be a computable function on $[a, b]$, then $x \in \rmC([a, b])$. \end{pro} Similar to the definition of a polynomial-time computable number, we can provide a definition of a polynomial-time computable function.
+However, here we allow only oracle functions $\gamma:\mathbb{N}\rightarrow D_1$ with values in the set of dyadic rationals $D_1$, i.e., rational numbers in the interval $[0,1]$ of the form